13.4km (8.4miles) Difficulty 3/10.

-This walk takes you through the ancient woodland of Epping Forest, to lunch at one of two pubs in Upshire.
-After lunch you are in open countryside with good views around Copped Hall Park.
+This walk takes you through the ancient woodland of Epping Forest, to Upshire.
+Then on through open countryside with good views around Copped Hall Park.

 The walk starts from Loughton Underground Station at 10.30am.
 Meet outside near the ticket gates.

 The recommended tea stop is the Verde Café, 88 High Street, Epping (01992 571476).
-Tea in china cups and delicious cakes.
-It closes at 4pm on a Sunday.
-If you're too late, there are any number of pubs, cafes
+Like most Epping teashops, it closes at 4pm on a Sunday.
+If you're too late, there are pubs (see text).

 A map and compass (or gps ) are recommended for some sections.You can shorten the walk to about 5 miles by staying on the 3 Forest Way at paragraph 7 and rejoining the main walk at the end of paragraph 30.